Supporting Zanzibar's Ministry of Labour, Empowerment, Elderly, Youth, Women, and Children

 The project was instrumental in supporting the Ministry to understand where they faced challenges in discharging their mandate, particularly in the implementation of the national social protection policy and the coordination and delivery of child protection services.
 A close working collaboration with the Ministry's leadership allowed us not only to identify challenges but also to propose tailored solutions to improve MLEEYWC's organisational performance at all levels.
 Some of the key issues identified related to clarifying the Ministry's role during the ongoing government decentralisation process, clarifying the division of labour between the Department of Women and Children and Department of Social Welfare especially in relation to child protection, strengthening the Ministry's overall monitoring and evaluation capacity, and identifying the need to develop a senior management and leadership development programme and a workforce strengthening strategy.

-As a result of this project, we have been further commissioned by UNICEF to support the Ministry in the development of its new Strategic Plan 2018-2022.
-The plan provides a key opportunity to ensure the recommendations of the capacity assessment exercise and capacity building plan are operationalised and resourced for implementation in the coming years.
+As a result of this project, we have been further commissioned by UNICEF to support the Ministry in the development of its new Strategic Plan 2019-2024.
+The plan incorporated all the recommendations of the capacity assessment exercise and capacity building plan, which will support their operationalisation and resourcing for implementation in the coming years.